On "Pax Americana", a speech delivered at Western University, 2 March 2026

 Someone noticed it and posted it to Reddit, asking what is was.
 Several online commenters thought it was pro-Trump propaganda.
 Others thought it was a psy-op for the Carney campaign.
 Others felt it was giving too many ideas to a potential invading force – as if no American had ever set foot in our country or the American military didn’t have access to Google Maps.

-Others were more concerned that it was posted without a permit.
+True to our national character, others were more concerned that it was posted without a permit.

-Art doesn’t change the world.
+I don’t believe that art can change the world.
 At most, and only very seldom, it provokes a brief reflection.
 But often this is only amongst a sub-strata of our class system.
 The people who can travel.
 The people who have the resources - time, in particular - to think about art.

-I suspect some of you are coming up with examples right now about the museum show you went to last year on vacation, or the painter you follow on Instagram, because you love culture.
+I suspect some of you are coming up with examples right now about the museum show you went to last year on vacation, or the painter you follow on Instagram, because you love culture!
 And I have no doubt that you do.
 But I would ask - how much art by artists from this country do you own?
 How many strong feelings do you have about the recent culture that we’ve produced and continue to produce, and how likely is it that you are going to be asked to share those feelings out in the wild?

 This kind of to and fro about the things that make us us is the lifeblood of the body politic.
-Instead, we’re talking about real estate and whatever is going on in the U.S. today.
+Instead, we’re too busy talking about real estate and whatever is going on in the U.S. today.

 How many Americans have marched for Canada?